PiperLeigh/PiperLeigh/README.md

 ## Hi there!
 I'm Piper👋
 *(she/her)*
-<p>I am currently working inside of a women's prision as a front end coding instructor with the goal of doing my small part to help end recidivism.</p>
+<p>I am a front end web development instructor working inside a womens prision, hoping to help my students build more positive futures for themselves.
+Not having much previous experience with code, , I am committing to daily practice in 2024 to enhance my knowledge and better support their learning journey.</p>

 - 🌱 I’m currently studying...
   <ul>